Doping: Russia's Olympic membership is 'fully reinstated'

 A team of 168 athletes who could prove they were clean from doping competed at February's Winter Games as Olympic Athletes from Russia (OAR), under the Olympic flag and anthem.

-IOC president Thomas Bach said the failed tests, from Russian curler Alexander Krushelnitsky and bobsledder Nadezhda Sergeeva, were "very disappointing" and had prevented the governing body lifting Russia's ban for the closing ceremony.
+IOC president Thomas Bach said the two failed tests, from Russian curler Alexander Krushelnitsky and bobsledder Nadezhda Sergeeva, were "very disappointing" and had prevented the governing body lifting Russia's ban for the closing ceremony.

 But Bach stressed there is "no evidence of systemic doping and no evidence of the involvement of the Russian Olympic Committee" in either case.